UmangRajpara13/Able/README.md

 Executes user defined voice commands defined in a simple .json file

-Google Anything - start by saying google followed by 'your_search_query' (ex: Google what the weather outside?)
+Google Anything - start by saying google followed by 'your_search_query' (ex: Google what's the weather outside?)

 ## Architecture ##